 How to Determine OTE

-Both sales reps and sales leaders need to have a strong grasp on the concept of on-target earnings.
-OTE figures are central to any sales hiring process.
-They let reps know what to expect from the positions they're applying for and, in turn, whether those roles are worth their commitment.
+On-target earning figures are central to any sales hiring process.
+Unlike traditional salaried positions, sales earnings fluctuate based on several factors.
+On-target earnings are used as a goalpost.
+Prospective candidates will know what to expect from the positions they're applying for and, in turn, whether those roles are worth their commitment.

-And sales leaders always need to remain mindful of the OTE numbers they present — striking a balance between reasonable and attractive with these figures can be the difference between landing an exceptional, happy candidate or losing out a marquee new hire.
+A good OTE number strikes a balance between being reasonable and attractive, and can often be the difference between landing an exceptional candidate or losing out on a marquee new hire.